-The RME Babyface Pro FS is a rock-solid, 24-channel interface with a pristine sound and stunningly stable clocking abilities.
+Today, we will be reviewing the RME Babyface Pro FS, a rock-solid, 24-channel interface with a pristine sound and stunningly stable clocking abilities.
 The unit is small and compact, and extremely well made.
 So, let’s take a look at what makes this interface so great.

 The general setup here remains largely unchanged from the original Babyface.
 The unit has four analog inputs – two on the back panel, which can function both as XLR and line inputs, and two more line inputs located on the right side.

 Directly next to these line inputs are two headphone outputs, one accepting a full-sized 1/4″ jack and the other a mini-jack.
 Over on the left-side panel, you’ll find optical I/O, a MIDI I/O, a 12 V DC power supply as well as a USB socket.

 The Babyface Pro FS also shares the same clocking circuits as RME’s ADI-2 Pro AD/DA converter, offering amazingly accurate clocking without having to shell out another $1000 or so for a dedicated unit.

 Beyond all this, you’ll be able to take advantage of a 288-channel mixer with 46-bit internal resolution with RME’s bundled software – TotalMix FX, which provides latency-free processing, as well as a 3-band EQ and other mixing effects.